Earn up to [v="apyvalue"] APY2. No account fees. No minimum balances.

 What is a sinking fund?

-A sinking fund is a dedicated savings account for a specific future expense or goal.
+A sinking fund account is a savings account set aside for a specific future expense.
 It represents a disciplined approach to saving for known future costs.
 Unlike general savings, a sinking fund has a clear, pre-defined purpose, guiding regular contributions towards that objective.
-This proactive financial strategy helps individuals, businesses, and property owners avoid debt when anticipated large expenses arise.

 For example, a family might establish a sinking fund for a down payment on a car or a child's college tuition.
 In real estate, this concept translates to setting aside money for property-related expenses.
 The goal is to accumulate the necessary funds over time, preventing financial strain when the expense becomes due.